GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   1. Establishes connection with the database
   1. Configures Genkit
-  1. Defines prompts for interacting with the LLM.
+  1. Defines prompts for interacting with the LLM

   > **Hint**: The Movie Guru team uses [dotprompt](https://firebase.google.com/docs/genkit/dotprompt#creating_prompt_files) to manage their prompt variants.